Join our Discord server and follow our X page for updates, announcements, giveaways, and more!

 8. Run Microphone Test.

-What You Should Notice: If you disabled in-game voice, that audio layer is gone.
+Expected result: If you disabled in-game voice, that audio layer is gone.
 If you kept it on, the correct mic reacts in test, playback returns to the right headset, and your level stays more stable.

-How To Undo It: Put the two device selectors back to System Default or back to your earlier manual device.
+If you need to back out: Put the two device selectors back to System Default or back to your earlier manual device.
 Return Automatic Gain Control to its earlier state if you changed it.

 ARC Raiders Raider Voice